 In 2012, close to 80 years after the release of its first issue, Newsweek’s new publishers (IBT Media) stated that they would make the magazine all-digital, foregoing any further printed editions.
 At the time, subscribers reduced by 50%, going from 3 million to 1.5 million readers.
 At the time, circulation and profits were diminishing.

-One of the most popular magazines to date, Jet has been a huge influence since its genesis in 1951.
-The magazine targets the African American community, where it has featured and discussed topics such as the civil rights movement, beauty tips, sports, and entertainment.
+One of the most popular magazines to date, Jet has been a huge influence since its genesis in 1951 covering news, culture, and entertainment within the African–American community.
 With its immense popularity, Jet has since made an indelible mark in the industry.

 In 2014, Jet joined the ranks amongst the digital-only magazines.
 Its publishers, Johnson Publishing, stated that it would live true to the vision (which the title also represents).
 The original concept was to provide the news at a fast pace.
-With Jet going digital, it’s staying true to its core and delivering stories for people on the go–it can be accessed on an iPad, tablet, smartphone, or other devices that can carry the app.
+With Jet going digital, it stayed true to its core delivering stories for people on the go–accessed on an iPad, tablet, smartphone, or other devices that can carry the app.

-Although the transition stemmed from a drop in ad pages, there were no indications made by the publishers that they would lay off any employees.
-There were discussions of shifting positions and hiring new people; however, it can be taken as a good sign that Jet is still running today.
+Although the transition to digital-only stemmed from a drop in ad pages, there were no indications made by the publishers that they would lay off any employees.
+There were discussions of shifting positions and hiring new people at the time.
 In February 2017, Jet’s CEO said they may return to print.
-Cheryl Mayberry McKissack said they would be producing more digital website content, but that they are “considering repositioning Jet for millennials with a focus on entertainment and having limited newsstand publication.”
-So far, no print issues.
+Cheryl Mayberry McKissack said they would be producing more digital website content, but that they were “considering repositioning Jet for millennials with a focus on entertainment and having limited newsstand publication.”

 “People still love print, but they’re expecting different perspectives than they have in the past.
 Today, our readers are seeking a magazine that is thought-provoking, intellectually satisfying, and something beautiful that they’ll want to hold onto and make a part of their lives,” said Casey Caplowe, Co-Founder of GOOD.
 “With that in mind, we set out to create a periodical that was more than just a quick skim; one that digs deeper into provocative issues, offers new ideas, and poses questions intended to inspire our readers.”